gurrgur/er-patcher/README.md

 ## How it works

 When the game is launched through steam, the tool creates a patched version of `eldenring.exe` in a temporary subdirectory while leaving the original intact.
-The tool then modifies the steam launch command to launch the patched executable instead of `start_protected_game.exe`.
-This ensures that the patched exe is never run with EAC enabled.
+As long the flag `--with-eac` is not set, the tool modifies the steam launch command to launch the patched executable instead of `start_protected_game.exe`, thefore ensuring that the patched exe is never run with EAC enabled.
 After the game is closed, the patched executable is removed.

 ## Credits